RuiyangJu/YOLOv9-Fracture-Detection/README.md

 # YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images

 ## Abstract
 The introduction of YOLOv9, the latest version of the You Only Look Once (YOLO) series, has led to its widespread adoption across various scenarios.
-This paper is the first to apply the YOLOv9 algorithm model to the fracture detection task, helping radiologists and surgeons in performing computer-aided diagnosis (CAD).
+This paper is the first to apply the YOLOv9 algorithm model to the fracture detection task, helping radiologists and surgeons in performing computer-assisted diagnosis (CAD).
 Specifically, this paper trained the model on the GRAZPEDWRI-DX dataset and extended the training set using data augmentation techniques to improve the model performance.
-Experimental results indicate that compared to the YOLOv8 with ResCBAM model, the YOLOv9 model achieved a higher mean average precision (mAP) 50-95 value of 43.7, surpassing the state-of-the-art (SOTA) performance of 42.2.
+The experimental results demonstrate that the mean Average Precision (mAP) from 50 to 95 of the YOLOv9 model increased from 42.2 to 43.7, indicating a 2.3% enhancement over the current state-of-the-art (SOTA) model.

 ### Overall Flowchart
 <p align="center">